harness/developer-hub/release-notes/continuous-delivery.md

   When creating Amazon ECS or Serverless.com Framework Lambda deployment pipelines, you can now use Azure Repo as a manifest repo in the service definition.

-- Harness now supports template input APIs (CDS-55694)
+- Harness now supports template input APIs.
+(CDS-55694)

   You can now use the `/templateInputs/[templateIdentifier]` API to get template inputs using the `getTemplateInputSetYaml` query parameter when creating a [pipeline template](https://developer.harness.io/docs/platform/Templates/create-pipeline-template).